Powerlearnproject/se-day1-assignment-Mawitjr6/README.md

-List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement and scope. requirement analysis - identify the final user specification. design - building the framework. coding - converting software design into tangible code. testing - examine the software for any bugs and glitches
+List and briefly explain the phases of the Software Development Life Cycle.
+ Planning - identify the software requirement and scope.
+ Requirement analysis - identify the final user specification.
+Design - building the framework.
+Coding - converting software design into tangible code.
+ Testing - examine the software for any bugs and glitches

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate. waterfall methodology - Linear and sequential, each phase is completed before moving on.
-- there is Low flexibility,
+- There is Low flexibility,
  changes are hard to incorporate once a phase is complete.
  - Customer feedback comes late, after the product is developed.
  - Testing is done at the end of the development process.